ChefData/Cloud-Migration-Proposal/Part_2-TD.md

 - **Steps:**
   1. AWS Application Migration Service (MGN) to lift and shift the existing servers to AWS.
   2. Launch EC2 instances with EBS.
-  3. Ensure that the application servers are correctly configured with the necessary security groups and networking settings.
+  3. Ensure the application servers are correctly configured with the necessary security groups and networking settings.
   4. Test and ensure the application functions correctly in the new environment.

 ### 4. **Database Servers (S012, S013)**